rust-lang/reference/src/glossary.md

 ### Alignment

-The *alignment* of a value specifies what addresses are valid to store the value at.
+The alignment of a value specifies what addresses values are preferred to start at.
+Always a power of two.
+References to a value must be aligned.
+[More][alignment].

 ### Arity